zoom/zoom-data-fence/README.md

 warehouse.
 However, with enough community support, it can support additional data warehouses in the future.

-While Data Fence can be run at deploy time only like other continuous deployment tools, we have found that it works best when you run it on a schedule so that it is continuously analyzing the grants in the warehouse, revoking undesired grants and granting missing grants.
+While Data Fence can be run at deploy time like other continuous deployment tools, we have found that it works best when you run it on a schedule so that it is continuously analyzing the grants in the warehouse, revoking undesired grants and granting missing grants.